Water Quality Control Commission general information

 Nicole Poncelet-Johnson is the Executive Director of the One Water Program for the City of Fort Collins.
 Commissioner Poncelet-Johnson is a 25+ year veteran of the water and wastewater industry.
 She operated water and wastewater treatment plants and systems, and managed construction of treatment plants, including Aurora Water's Prairie Waters treatment plant.
 She also served as a principal investigator and lead negotiator for Denver Water's Reduction Program Plan.
 She is a professional civil engineer who graduated from Purdue University and completed an MBA through Colorado State University.
 Commissioner Poncelet-Johnson represents a community regulated by the Water Quality Control Division, and is employed by an entity that is subject to fees set pursuant to Article 8.
 First term, expires 2/26.
 Registered Unaffiliated.

 Julie Zahringer is the Laboratory Director, owner, and certified chemist of SDC Laboratory in Alamosa, Colorado.
 She serves a wide variety of municipalities and water agencies throughout Southern Colorado, focusing on drinking water, wasterwater, ground water and surface water quality projects.
 Much of her work revolves around integrated water solutions to meet the needs of both water users and the environment.
 Commissioner Zahringer has 28 years experience in the analytical water industry and is focused on ensuring all Coloradans have access to safe, clean, and affordable drinking water.
 Commissioner Zahringer is proud to serve the Commission and being part of a team that builds increased equity, inclusivity, and diversity in the water decision-making.
 Commissioner Zahringer is a native of the San Luis Valley, a region which her ancestors on both maternal and paternal sides relocated from Spain in 1649 under the Spanish Land Grant.
 Her formative years were spent helping on the generational family farm and ranches near the first permanent settlement in Colorado, known as San Luis del la Culebra on the Sangre de Cristo Grant.
 For Commissioner Zahringer, science and the life-giving force of water are inseparable.
-First term, expires 2/25.
+Second term, expires 2/28.
 Registered Democrat.